cloudposse/atmos/website/docs/quick-start/create-atmos-stacks.md

 We will assume we are using just one Organization `acme` and just one AWS Organizational Unit (OU) `core`.
 But as you will notice, the layout can be easily extended to support many AWS Organizations and Organizational Units.

-Create the following filesystem layout:
+Create the following filesystem layout (which will be the final layout for this Quick Start guide):

 ```console
    │